meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 Since this decoding scheme only works for non-negative integers, we specify to the **generator** of input data to only generate integers with a minium value of zero: `some.integers(min_value=0)`.

-## Comparing with a correct value obtained another way
+## Property: A naive method should still give the same result
-Sometimes we can get the desired solution through a way that is not acceptable to use in production code: That might be due to execution time being to slow, memory consumption too high or requiring special dependencies that are not acceptable to install in production.
+Sometimes we can get the desired solution through a naive way that is not acceptable to use in production code: That might be due to execution time being to slow, memory consumption too high or requiring special dependencies that are not acceptable to install in production.

 ![From the Matrix movie: What if I told you..
 You are absolutely correct](https://memes.ucoz.com/_nw/41/66267655.jpg)